-‘s popular Mustang.
-The Camaro (and sister model Pontiac Firebird) were designed to bring the sports car driving experience to the average driver.
+The Chevy Camaro legend was born Sept.
+29, 1966 when GM introduced its answer to Ford‘s popular Mustang.
+GM designed the Camaro (and sister model Pontiac Firebird) to bring the sports car driving experience to the average driver.
 These cars featured a long hood, short deck, seating for four, and a unitized body construction with a separate front subframe.
-There were only 2 Camaro models, the Sport Coupe and the Convertible, and each could be built with no less than 60 factory options, 4 of which were just the engines.
+There were only 2 Camaro models, the Sport Coupe and the Convertible, and the buyer could order them with no less than 60 factory options, 4 of which were just the engines.
 Engine choices ranged from the 250 cubic inch straight-six to the 396 V8.

 Camaro continued with minor changes for 1968 and 1969 while designers were hard at work on the 2nd generation models.